News

 0:04

 Helena, the title of the song, comes from the name of Gerard and Mikey Way’s maternal grandmother, Elena Lee Rush, who was known as Helen.
 She taught the young Way boys to paint, sing and dance.
 Her death hit Gerard particularly hard, after he had been distant for the later period of her life due to issues with depression, alcohol and prescription drug abuse.
-In 2005, Gerard told Kerrang!: “I have had a lot of self hate.
+In 2005, the singer told Kerrang!: “I have had a lot of self hate.
 The most recent example was the song Helena.
 It’s a really angry open letter to myself.
 It’s about why I wasn’t around for this woman who was so special to me, why I wasn’t there for the last year of her life.
 Self hate is always a big part of the lyrics.
 I’ve felt like that all my life.
 I don’t know why but I’ve always hated myself.
 Hopefully that self hate is growing into something else now, hopefully it’s grown into caring about myself and wanting to stay alive.”

 0:07